GorillaDev420/OS-lab1/docs/report.md

 }

 ```
-Worth noting is that since the pipe function is a much more complicated endevour than the regular execution.
+Worth noting is that since the pipe functionality is a much more complicated endevour than the singel program execution.
 The choice was made to have it as a special case with its own subroutine `execute_child_with_pipes`.

 ```C
   if(p_command->next != NULL){